-You have an ongoing obligation to disclose all actual or potential conflicts of interest.
-A potential conflict of interest may exist even if there is an appearance of a conflict, and you should err on the side of disclosing even the appearance of a conflict.
+You have an ongoing obligation to disclose all actual or potential Conflicts of Interest.
+A potential Conflict of Interest may exist even if there is an appearance of a conflict, and you should err on the side of disclosing even the appearance of a conflict.
 This allows us to determine how best to manage the situation or actual conflict.
-In some instances, we may simply remind you to guard against disclosing confidential information and to refrain from making decisions in situations where you have a conflict.
+In some instances, we may simply remind you to guard against disclosing Confidential Information and to refrain from making decisions in situations where you have a conflict.
 In other cases, we may implement other controls to mitigate or eliminate the conflict.
 In any instance, it is important for you to disclose the potential or actual conflict so that we can protect our interests and help ensure that your integrity is not compromised.

-We will ask employees to complete an annual conflict of interest disclosure questionnaire.
-As situations arise during the year that could constitute conflicts of interest, employees should discuss the situation with their managers so managers can take appropriate action.
-Directors should disclose actual or potential conflicts of interest to the Audit Committee Chairman of AFG.
+Employees are required to disclose any Conflict of Interest on their annual Conflict of Interest Questionnaire.
+As situations arise during the year that could constitute Conflicts of Interest, employees should discuss the situation with their managers so managers can take appropriate action.
+Directors should disclose actual or potential Conflicts of Interest to the Audit Committee Chairman of AFG.
 In all cases, as you consider whether to make a disclosure, we encourage you to use the following rule: when in doubt, disclose.